Exoplanet Atmosphere Retrieval from Multifractal Analysis of Secondary Eclipse Spectra: Planetary Dayside Atmospheric Limb Retrieval

 Typically, models for exoplanet atmospheres are used to provide a framework to describe the observations \citep[][and refs. therein]{Burrows:2014ab}.
 Using a large number of model parameters with very few observations has often led to poor constraints on spectral retrieval of exoplanet atmospheric compositions \citep{Fletcher:2014aa}.
 Given high inter-model variability due to the range of assumptions and modeling techniques, there is rarely a unique model for a set of observations \citep{Madhusudhan:2009aa, Winn:2010aa, Burrows:2014ab}.
 However, given a set of exoplanet observations, our method determines the intrinsic timescales exhibited by the data (Fig. \ref{fig:SpitzerD1}), which can then be converted to a wavelength-dependent size variation of the exoplanet with respect to its host star (Fig. \ref{fig:RadiiRatio}).
 Because each wavelength has a corresponding transit timescale, this provides a much more finely resolved spectrum in wavelength space.
 Several peaks in the spectrum stand out, the most prominent being: 1) a peak at $\sim6.2\mu$m, corresponding the abundance of water vapor on the dayside of the planet \citep{Grillmair:2008aa}, 2) three peaks at $\sim6.9\mu$m, $10.5\mu$m and $11.6\mu$m, corresponding to the presence of ammonia and, 3) a peak at $13.5\mu$m, corresponding to carbon dioxide in the atmosphere (spectral line references from the NIST database).
-Using a one-dimensional photochemical model \citet{Moses:2011aa} showed that, due to the highly irradiated atmosphere of HD189733b, ammonia would be present at mole fractions higher than what would be allowed by thermochemical equilibrium.
-Another prominent feature in the spectrum is the transit depth for ammonia at $\sim 4\%$.
-A possible explanation for such a large transit depth would be its presence in the extended atmosphere corresponding to ongoing evaporation \citep{Lecavelier-des-Etangs:2010aa}.
-Since the dayside emergent spectra samples the region near the substellar point, it would explain the absence of this feature in such studies.
+Using a one-dimensional photochemical model \citet{Moses:2011aa} showed that, due to the highly irradiated atmosphere of HD189733b, ammonia would be present at mole fractions higher than what would be allowed by thermochemical equilibrium. { \citet{Barth:2021} showed the presence of NH$_\textrm{4}$$^+$ ions in the planets atmosphere due to ionization by stellar particles}.
+Another prominent feature in the spectrum is the transit depth for ammonia at $\sim 4\%${, consistent with the upper limit proposed by \citet{Kilpatrick:2020}.} A possible explanation for such a large transit depth would be its presence in the extended atmosphere corresponding to ongoing evaporation \citep{Lecavelier-des-Etangs:2010aa}. { Temporal variations in the transit depth have been studied before and have been proposed due to escaping atmosphere, or the spectral energy distribution or solar flares \citep{Lecavelier-des-Etangs:2012, Guo:2016, Chadney:2017}.} Since the dayside emergent spectra samples the region near the substellar point, it would explain the absence of this feature in such studies.
 We emphasize the magnitude of these features and that no model-fitting is required to ascertain the causal chemical species.